vlantonov/KubernetesTutorial/README.md

 ### K8s Ingress explained
 *  What is Ingress?
 External Service vs. Ingress
+* Ingress: way to manage external access to your services in a Kubernetes cluster.
+It provides HTTP and HTTPS routing to your services, acting as a reverse proxy.
 *  Example YAML Config Files for External Service and Ingress
 *  Internal Service Configuration for Ingress
 *  How to configure Ingress in your cluster?